airbrake/airbrake-ios/README.md

 # Installation

-1. Drag the hoptoadnotifier, kissxml, and regexkitlite folders to your project
+1. Drag the Airbrake folder to your project

     - Make sure "Copy Items" and "Create Groups" are selected